ABOUT

 The Memorias Project is an immersive archival recital and installation dedicated to the history of Mexican and Mexican Americans in Austin, free and open to the public, with two performances at Dadalab June 20-21, 2026.
 This project is funded by the City of Austin and directed by Claudia E. Zapata.

-The audience will hear a concert of original compositions performed by several musicians, including a cellist, an opera singer, a chorus, and a DJ.
-While the musicians perform, animations will serve as a backdrop.
+The audience will hear a concert of original compositions performed by several musicians, including a cellist, an opera singer, pianist, a chorus, and a DJ.
+While the musicians perform, digital animations will serve as a backdrop.
 These musical compositions, animations, and projections will draw on documentary footage and archival research grounded in local collections, such as the Austin History Center, Preservation Austin, and Mexic-Arte Museum, as well as on unique digital art.
 The compositions and animations will follow a chronological framework guided by three movements.

 Movement one will discuss the cultural diaspora of immigrants from Mexico to Austin and the eventual removal of Black and Mexican communities per Austin’s 1928 City Plan.
 Themes of disruption, sadness, and longing will guide the sonic and visual.
 Movement two will highlight the creation of the Mexican East Side community, celebration, joy, and cultural pride.
 Movement three will frame resistance, protest, and historical strikes.
 As part of the interactive theatre, all audience members will receive an informational zine and a flower at their seats, which they will offer to performers at the event’s final bows.